 Savings Account Rates

-Here’s a snapshot of Bank of America’s Advantage Savings Account as of July 7, 2022.
+As you can see, Bank of America’s Advantage Savings Account annual percentage yield (APY) is much, much lower than the rate of Ally’s online savings account.
 And we’re not just picking on Bank of America.
 All of the major banks have similar rates, Clark says.

-Bank of America’s Advantage Savings Account has the following features:
+And Bank of America’s Advantage Savings Account has other disadvantages: